Areeeeen/AlfredBot/README.md

 # AlfredBot: From Chat to Chow
-A Wi-Fi–connected automatic pet feeder built using the Raspberry Pi Pico W, which dispenses food on schedule or via Telegram commands, keeping your pet fed even when you’re away.
+A Wi-Fi–connected automatic pet feeder built using the Raspberry Pi Pico W, which dispenses pet food on schedule or via Telegram commands, keeping your pet fed even when you’re away.
 Refer to this Instructables link for assembly instructions - https://www.instructables.com/Feed-Your-Pet-From-Anywhere-in-the-World-a-Pi-Pico/

 <img width="397" height="562" alt="poster4" src="https://github.com/user-attachments/assets/df984715-b18b-4193-b436-672460813699" />